Aligning Language Model Benchmarks with Pairwise Preferences

 \section{Conclusions}

-In this paper, we introduce the problem of \textit{benchmark alignment} to address the gap between benchmark performance and its utility for predicting models' real-world performance.
-We propose \textsc{BenchAlign}, which constructs new benchmarks by learning a set of preference-aligned weights for test items from existing benchmarks.
-Compared to existing benchmark refinement methods, \textsc{BenchAlign} produces benchmarks that yield model rankings more closely aligned with the target preference ranking, even when models do not overlap with those observed during training.
-Our results show that \textsc{BenchAlign} produces aligned benchmarks that generalize to unseen larger models with minimal degradation in ranking performance under limited training data.
+In this paper, we introduce the problem of \textit{benchmark alignment} to address the gap between benchmark performance and its utility for predicting models' real-world preferences.
+We propose a simple tool that identifies the limitations for aligning existing benchmarks and show that we can produce new benchmarks that generalize to unseen larger models.

-Our work doesn't intend to replace the development of new benchmarks for tasks where existing evaluations fail to reflect real-world performance.
-Rather, \textsc{BenchAlign} complements these efforts by leveraging the large amount of information already contained in existing benchmark datasets, finding the questions from legacy benchmarks that provide useful signals of model preferences and that could lead to constructing better benchmarks.
+Our work is not intended to replace the development of new benchmarks for tasks where existing evaluations fail to reflect real-world performance.
+Rather, it aims to study the external validity gap in current evaluations and to establish benchmark alignment as a meaningful direction for future research, while also informing practitioners on its requirements for downstream deployments.